Complete Vegan Fitness Diet Guide [For Health & Performance]

 We Eat Too Much Meat

 To start with, its important to note that most people eat too much meat.
-The average diet provides too much protein and saturated fat for the average lifestyle!
+The average diet provides too much protein and saturated fat for the average lifestyle – a mismatch that shows up in a variety of metabolic and digestive problems.

 If you’re eating meat with most meals but you’re not exercising intensely, for prolonged periods of time, you’re probably over-doing the animal products.

 The high quantities of protein in animal products is one of the main reasons that they’re a key part of many diets.
 This is especially among bodybuilders and other physique enthusiasts.
-But for the average person, this much animal protein is unnecessary.
+But for the average person, this much animal protein is unnecessary and would be better-replaced with plant proteins.

-Your food has to match your activity levels and the current trend of eating meat 2-3 times a day has been linked to negative health consequences in the whole population.
+Your food has to match your activity levels and the current trend of eating meat 2-3 times a day has been linked to negative health consequences in the whole population (like kidney stones and heart disease, especially as part of a poorly-balanced diet overall).

 Dairy is Hit and Miss

 Dairy products – both milk and eggs – can be a real problem for many people.
-Lactose intolerance is one of the most common problems and many cultures are entirely intolerant due to the lack of dairy in their diet.
+Lactose intolerance is one of the most common problems and many cultures are entirely intolerant due to the lack of dairy in their diet earlier in life.

 Dairy is a common food group on the European content and North America, but has a much smaller role in the diet of different cultures.

 Eastern Asian diets, for example, tend to be lower in animal milks, resulting in a much greater rate of lactose intolerance.
-A vegan diet doesn’t have any problem with this and removes/replaces dairy entirely.
+A vegan diet doesn’t have any problem with this and removes/replaces dairy entirely and various plant milks, like coconut milk, are great alternatives.

 For many, dairy products are only going to be a source of pain, bloating and awkward toilet trips!